-SLPS has included the Child and Adult Care Food Program (CACFP) operated by the Missouri Department Health and Senior Services (MDHSS).
-The CACFP features an Afterschool Program, which enables any student to eat a free snack and/or supper.
+To expand the meal service programs, SLPS has included the Child and Adult Care Food Program (CACFP) and the Summer Food Service Program (SFSP), operated by the Missouri Department Health and Senior Services (MDHSS).
+The CACFP features an Afterschool Program, which enables any student to receive a free snack and/or supper.
+The Summer Food Service Program, also known as the Summer Meals Program, is offered during the summer months when school is not in session.
+The students are serviced free healthy breakfast and lunch meals.

-For more information about the Food and Nutrition Services Department, monthly menus, and promotions, Go to www.slps.org.
+For more information about the Food and Nutrition Services Department, monthly menus, and promotions, Go to ww.slps.org.
 Click on the Parent and Student Tab, Go to Food and Nutrition Services.
 For your convenience, the Health and Wellness Policy is also located on the SLPS District webpage at www.slps.org.
 Click on the Parent and Student Tab, Go to Health and Wellness.
 If you have any questions, contact the Food and Nutrition Services Department at (314) 345-4519 or (314) 345-2308.